Burroughs large systems descriptors: External Result Descriptors

 An External Result Descriptor contains the I/O Descriptor used to initiate the operation with some fields replaced.

-B6500, B7500 and successors
+B6500, B7500, and successors

+Words contain a 3-bit tag and 48 data bits.

 Descriptors describe data blocks.
 Each descriptor contains a 20-bit address field referencing the data block.
 Each block has a length which is stored in the descriptor, also 20 bits.
-The size of the data is also given, being 4-, 6-, 8- or 48-bit data in a three bit field.

-The first computer with this architecture was the B6500. in that implementation, the meaning of the various status bits was:
+Bits 42–40 of a data descriptor designate single precision, double precision, 4-bit digits, 6-bit characters, 7-bit ASCII characters or 8-bit bytes.